 Learning Outcomes

-Learners will gain the knowledge, understanding, skills, abilities, attitude and awareness to:
+Learners will gain the knowledge, understanding, skills, abilities, attitude, and awareness to:

 • Apply the knowledge gained from the Building Research Relationships with Indigenous Communities course.